HUMSI — Human Security Initiative

 Mar 7, 2025Mooers, NY

-A family of four—two parents and children ages 1 and 2—nearly died while attempting to cross from New York into Quebec in March 2025.
-Unprepared for winter conditions, the parents lost their shoes and hiked barefoot in snow while their young children had no cold-weather gear.
-After several hours in freezing conditions, the mother called 911, and the family was rescued by local firefighters and Canadian authorities.
-All four survived but were treated for severe hypothermia.
+A family of four—two parents and children ages 1 and 2—were found huddled under a tree after spending many hours lost in woods while attempting to cross from New York into Quebec in March 2025.
+Unprepared for winter conditions, the parents lost their shoes and hiked barefoot in snow while their children lacked cold-weather gear.
+The mother called 911 after several hours in freezing conditions, and the family was rescued by local authorities at approximately 4:15 a.m.
+All four were treated for hypothermia at a hospital and have since requested refugee status with Canadian authorities.

 Venezuelan migrant dies crossing Rio Grande, buried in Texas